Anarchist Federation of Britain: History

 In April 1944, after the industrial conscription of coal miners had provoked a strike in Tyneside, members of the Workers' International League were arrested and charged for supporting the strike, which led the AFB to participate in their defence as part of the Anti-Labour Laws Victims Defence Committee.
 In February 1945, a Glaswegian member published a report that detailed the CPGB's lack of support for strike actions and its collaboration with the mainstream trade unions.
 The report also directly criticised all forms of trade unions for reformism, which they claimed had integrated the unions into the capitalist economy.

 During the war, members of the AFB had predicted that a revolutionary wave would spread throughout Europe as the warring states collapsed due to the conflict, but the Allied victory effectively ensured that there would be no post-war outbreak of revolution.

 The AFB subsequently entered a period of decline, as it fell to internal divisions and broke up into its constituent sections.
 A split occurred between the Glaswegian and London-based groups, with the former taking on an anarcho-syndicalist position, while the latter gravitated towards egoist anarchism.
 The London group rapidly fell apart, as a result of the emigration and death of its two leading members.
 By the 1950s, the old guard of the anarchist movement had disappeared from the scene.
 Although the historian Peter Marshall attributed the split to the rise of the anarcho-syndicalists, the anarchist Albert Meltzer insisted that it was down to a personal conflict between the AFB's leading members.
 By this time, the remnants of the AFB had reconstituted themselves as the Syndicalist Workers Federation (SWF), which eventually came to be known as the Solidarity Federation (SF).

-In 1963, attempts were made to reestablish the AFB along the lines of synthesis anarchism, but the internal contradictions between the various tendencies that made up the new organisation resulted in it lacking any clear strategy.
+In 1963, attempts were made to reestablish the AFB along the lines of the anarchist synthesis, but the internal contradictions between the various tendencies that made up the new organisation resulted in it lacking any clear strategy.
 After the AFB experienced a number of defections to Trotskyist parties such as the International Socialists (IS) and the International Marxist Group (IMG), one faction that emerged from the disarray was the Organisation of Revolutionary Anarchists (ORA), which adopted platformism in reaction to the AFB's lack of formal organisation.